davistdaniel/PTMA-ML/README.md

 * **Datasets** :

-> Contains PTMA polymer structures from TR,TE-1 and TE-2 data sets transformed using a molecular descirptor (SOAP,MBTR or DAD).
+> Contains PTMA polymer structures from TR,TE-1 and TE-2 data sets transformed using a molecular descriptor (SOAP,MBTR or DAD).
 > Structure data sets have 'structure_data' in the title, DFT calculated g values have 'giso_DFT_data' in the title, predicted g values have 'predicted' in the title.